DarkStar1982/exodus_calendar/readme.md

 calendar operates on a 22-year cycle:
 - Ten 668-sol years (even-numbered years: second, fourth, sixth, etc.)
 - Eleven 669-sol years (odd-numbered years: first, third, fifth, etc.)
-- One 670-sol year (final year only)
+- One 670-sol year (leap year)

+In one sentence, rephrased: _odd years are 669 sols, even years are 668 sols except when divisible by 22, then they are 670 sol long._

 Each year comprises 12 months bearing the same names as their terrestrial counterparts, with each containing 56 sols except December, which varies in length: 52, 53, or 54 sols.